dcompane/controlm_toolset/misc_tools/emminer/README.md

 # [Data Collection for Distributed systems]()

-Run this on all your prod and non-prod environments
+- Run this on all your prod and non-prod environments.
+- The XML output can be opened as an MS-Excel worksheet. (use Open with, if needed))

 ## [1.
 Produce the **EMMiner** output for all your EMs]()